 Yoga can be fun.
 Yoga can be fast.
 Yoga can be slow.
 Yoga can be playful.
 Yoga can be spiritual.
 Yoga can be calming.
 Yoga can fire up deep emotions.
 Yoga can be healing.
 Yoga can be different things each time you step on the mat.
+Yoga is not a one size fits.
+For other people Yoga can be the complete opposite of all the things I have mentioned above.

 Yoga is more than just a physical practice.
 Indeed, there are days when I have the energy to flow through poses for 90 minutes, and there are days when I just want to go straight to corpse pose and let go.